 The accounting policies of the operating segments are the same as the Group's accounting policies described in note 3.
-Segment profit (loss) represents the profit earned by (loss from) each segment without allocation of government grants for central administration staff, central administration costs, directors' emoluments, impairment loss on interest in an associate, share of loss of an associate and fair value loss on financial asset at FVTPL.
+Segment profit (loss) represents the profit earned by (loss from) each segment without allocation of certain government grants, central administration costs, directors' emoluments, impairment loss on interest in an associate, share of loss of an associate and fair value gain (loss) on financial asset at FVTPL.
 This is the measure reported to the CODM for the purposes of resources allocation and performance assessment.